sciZer0/7/v/README.md

 *More on the above below.*

-This paper proposes an idea of a new blockchain protocol that allows a blockchain built based on it to have strong **unchangeable pre-programmed fundamentals** and be simultaneously
+This paper proposes an idea of a new blockchain protocol that allows a blockchain built based on it to have the **unchangeable pre-programmed fundamentals** and be simultaneously

 * **highly-popular**
 * **highly-just**